 You’ll Carry Debt for a Long Time Before Forgiveness

 The repayment term of 20 or 25 years is more than half of the average work-life for college graduates.
-Some borrowers have compared the repayment plans with indentured servitude, saying that it feels like they are in debt forever.
-Certainly, borrowers who choose an income-driven repayment plan will be in debt longer than in the standard repayment plan and may pay more interest due to the longer repayment term.
+Some borrowers have compared the repayment plans with indentured servitude, saying they feel like they are in debt forever.
+Indeed, borrowers who choose an income-driven repayment plan will be in debt longer than the standard repayment plan and may pay more interest due to the longer repayment term.

-Borrowers in a 20 or 25-year repayment term will still be repaying their own student loans when their children enroll in college.
+Borrowers in a 20 or 25-year repayment term will still repay their student loans when their children enroll in college.
 They are less likely to have saved for their children’s college education and will be less willing to borrow to help them pay for school.

 Once you choose an income-driven repayment plan, you are locked into that repayment plan.
-A repayment plan lock happens because the loan payments will jump if you switch from an income-driven repayment plan to another repayment plan.
-The loan payments will be based on the loan balance when you change repayment plans, not the original loan balance.
+A repayment plan lock happens because the loan payments will jump if you switch from an income-driven repayment plan to another.
+The loan payments will be based on the loan balance when you change repayment plans, not the original.
 This can make the new monthly loan payments unaffordable.

 Is an Income-Driven Repayment Plan Right for You?

-Generally speaking, income-based repayment student loans can be great options for anyone who feels their current loan repayments are too high compared to their income.
-These plans will give you a more affordable monthly repayment in line with your income, making payments more manageable, and helping you to pay off your loan faster.
+Income-based repayment student loans can be great options for anyone who feels their current loan repayments are too high compared to their income.
+These plans will give you a more affordable monthly repayment in line with your income, making payments more manageable and helping you repay your loan faster.

 Four common situations when income-based loans can be the right choice:

-- You’re struggling to make your loan payments and at risk of late payment or default on your loan
+3. You’re struggling to make your loan payments and at risk of late payment or default.

-The most suitable income-driven repayment plan for you will depend on the type of loans you have, as well as your individual situation.
-As you are deciding what repayment plan is right for you, use our repayment calculators.
+The most suitable income-driven repayment plan for you will depend on the type of loans you have and your situation.
+When deciding what repayment plan is right for you, use our repayment calculators.

 We have a repayment calculator for each income-driven plan that can be found below.